How to tune a fiddle

 - If you move your fiddle between places that are at very different temperatures, or different humidity, it’s likely to go out of tune.
 Strings will tend to go flat if the fiddle is moved from a cold to a warm place, and sharp if it’s moved from warm to cold.
 If this happens, it’s helpful to take your fiddle out of its case as soon as you can, to let it readjust to the new temperature before you re-tune it.

 - When new strings are put on a fiddle, they tend to stretch over the first week or so.
 The string goes flat as it stretches, so you will need to tune the fiddle more regularly until the string stops stretching.
 If you are just using the fine adjusters to tune, it’s possible you will tighten them to the limit, and find they won’t go any further.
 If this happens, loosen the fine adjusters off completely (turn them anti-clockwise), then roughly tune the fiddle using the pegs, before using the fine adjusters to bring the strings completely into tune.
-If you’re changing a string on your fiddle, it’s worth loosening the fine adjuster off before putting the new string on, to avoid this happening.
+If you’re changing a string on your fiddle, it’s worth loosening the fine adjuster off before putting the new string on, so you have plenty of room for manouevre.